 - VGA or higher-resolution monitor,

-- Acapela, Cepstral, CereProc, Microsoft SAPI 5, Microsoft Speech Platform, Microsoft WindowsMedia (UWP), or Nuance Vocalizer synthesizer, and
+- Acapela, Cepstral, CereProc, Microsoft SAPI 5, Microsoft Speech Platform, or Microsoft WindowsMedia (UWP), and